shai-amar/host-tracker/README.md

 If the HTML response is **200** - it is OK, otherwise, it sends a mail to the preconfigured recipients

+## Why did I do that
+I needed to monitor the liveliness of my server.
+At first I was looking for SAAS solution that will help me with that.
+I found some but they were a little expensive and not user friendly, do I've decided to create one of my own.
+It was rather easy and fun and I let you decide weather to use it or not.

 ## Prerequisites
 If you want `host-tracker` to work you need the following:
 - working with linux OS (Ubuntu, Centos, etc...) that runs cron jobs